Ding-Group/CellUntangler/README.md

 Importantly, CellUntangler has two parameters, `component_subspaces` and `component_no_grads`, which are `None` by default.
 These are the settings in the examples.

-When using one latent subspace, two latent subspaces but with a different model, or more than two latent subspaces, `component_subspaces` must be specified.
+When using one latent subspace or more than two latent subspaces, `component_subspaces` must be specified.
 `component_subspaces` is a dictionary where the keys are the indices of component $\mathbf{x}^j$, and the values are lists of indices of the subspace or subspaces $\mathbf{z}^l$ that should be used to reconstruct the component $\mathbf{x}^j$.
 Indexing starts from 0, so both $\mathbf{x}^1$ and $\mathbf{z}^1$ have index 0, $\mathbf{x}^2$ and $\mathbf{z}^2$ have index 1, and so on until $\mathbf{x}^k$ and $\mathbf{z}^k$, which have index $k-1$.